FAQs

 What time do the boats parade?

-It needs to be dark to fully appreciate the decorated boats, so they parade from around 7.45pm on Saturdays in September and from around 7.15pm on Saturdays in October.
-On Sundays they generally parade from around 7.30pm in September and 7pm in October (allowing for young visitors having to attend school the following day).
+It needs to be dark to fully appreciate the decorated boats, so they parade from around 8pm (earlier as the month progresses) on Saturdays and Sundays in September and from around 7pm on Saturdays and Sundays in October.

 What is a "decorated boat"?

 A themed model is mounted on a rowing boat, illuminated by around 700 LED bulbs.
-The boat is rowed up and down the Derwent Gardens stretch of the River Derwent and themes include children's characters such as Peppa Pig and Slinky Dog, plus more adult themes such as a tribute to Doctor Who, trucks and even a police car.
-The models are built by volunteers belonging to the Matlock Bath Boat Builders' Association and there are 10 models in 2023, plus a traditional candle boat built to show the way the parade used to look many years ago.
+The boat is rowed up and down the Derwent Gardens stretch of the River Derwent and themes in recent years have included children's characters such as Peppa Pig and Slinky Dog, plus more adult themes such as a tribute to Doctor Who, trucks and even a police car.
+The models are built by volunteers belonging to the Matlock Bath Boat Builders' Association.
+There are 10 models in 2024, plus a traditional candle boat built to show the way the parade used to look many years ago.

 You need JavaScript enabled to display this content.